This country-specific Q&A provides an overview of Shipping laws and regulations applicable in Philippines.

 The Philippines is a party to COLREG Convention 72.

 On salvage, the Philippines is not a party to the 1989 Salvage Convention.
-Domestic law, Act 2616, applies.
-Per experience, it is not uncommon for salvage operations to be undertaken on Lloyd’s Open Form (LOF) terms.
+Act 2616 or the Philippine Salvage Law of 1916 applies.
+Per experience, most of the salvage operations undertaken within the Philippines are on Lloyd’s Open Form (LOF) terms.

 Is your country party to the 1976 Convention on Limitation of Liability for Maritime Claims?
 If not, is there equivalent domestic legislation that applies?
 Who can rely on such limitation of liability provisions?